StopSpot/StopSpot/Readme.md

 ```
 pip install django-leaflet
 ```
-If you're interested in using leaflet in your Django project I recommend checking out: https://github.com/makinacorpus/django-leaflet
+If you're interested in using leaflet in your Django project, the following links are helpful:
+https://github.com/makinacorpus/django-leaflet

 https://django-leaflet.readthedocs.io/en/latest/index.html